krakphp/mw/doc/api.rst

     Pops the stack at the priority given be taking an element from the back/top of the stack.
 The popped stack entry is returned as a tuple. array remove($name)
     Removes a named middleware.
-The removed middleware is returned as a tuple. array toArray()
+The removed middleware is returned as a tuple. bool has($name)
+    Returns true if a named middleware exists in the stack array get($name)
+    Returns a 3-tuple of an entry like so: ``[$entry, $sort, $name]``.
+This will throw an exception if no entry is found.
+Stack toTop($name)
+    Moves the given entry to the top of its stack to be executed first.
+Stack toBottom($name)
+    Moves the given entry to the bottom of its stack to be executed last. array toArray()
     Normalizes the stack into an array of middleware that can be used with ``mw\compose`` mixed __invoke(...$params)